dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T958: Group belonging fosters moral identity in children.
+### T958: Belonging and moral development come from family values.

 |Support|
 |---|